4 Types of Introvert That Make Sense of Your Personality

 Introverts are often the misunderstood members of social groups.
 There’s an air of suspicion that surrounds them on account of their quiet nature.
 It can be seen as an inability to communicate, being socially awkward or even a lack of confidence.
 But there is great joy to had in being an introvert.
 And what’s more, there are more subtypes of introversion than you might imagine.
 Introverts aren’t just the quiet ones at the dinner table.
 There are four distinct personality types.
 If you’ve ever questioned yourself and why you operate differently to others, these archetypes could go a long way to validate your character.

 The introspective type is someone who spends a lot of time in their head.
 You could also think of it as a form of intellectual introversion.
 This person likes to think about everything they see and hear.
 They have a rich and complex inner world, which is unsurprising given it’s where they spend most of their time.
-But this is far being a negative affliction.
+But this is far from being a negative thing.
 The introspective type is extremely self-reflective.
 They’re adept at analysing social dynamics and very self-aware of the effect their presence has on a given situation.
 Some people have claimed that introspective types are lost in their own fantasy world, when, in actuality, they’re engaged in deep critical thinking.

 About the author: